Embedded Connection Widget implementation guide

 # connectionStatusChange

 Reports a change in connection status.
-Use this event to handle different work flows, including starting a recipe, calling external APIs, or other instances where the connection status changes.
+Use this event to handle different workflows, including starting a recipe, calling external APIs, or other instances where the connection status changes.

 Payload: